scionassociation/scion-research_I-D/draft-meynell-panrg-scion-research-questions.md

 ## Segment Dissemination
-A path look-up in SCION works analogous to a DNS query (section 4 of {{I-D.dekater-scion-controlplane}}):
+A path look-up in SCION works similarly to a recursive DNS query (section 4 of {{I-D.dekater-scion-controlplane}}):

 * The source endpoint queries the control service in its own AS.
 * The local AS has already at least one segment to one core AS of its local ISD.